The 20 Best X-Linked Congenital Stationary Night Blindness Doctors Near Me in Pennsylvania, US

 English

-Imran Jivraj is an Ophthalmologist in Philadelphia, Pennsylvania.
+Imran Jivraj is an Ophthalmologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Jivraj is rated as an Experienced provider by MediFind in the treatment of X-Linked Congenital Stationary Night Blindness.
-His top areas of expertise are Papilledema, Periorbital Cellulitis, Orbital Cellulitis, Trabeculectomy, and Posterior Fossa Decompression.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Papilledema, Periorbital Cellulitis, Orbital Cellulitis, Trabeculectomy, and Posterior Fossa Decompression.

 What is the definition of X-Linked Congenital Stationary Night Blindness?